 Schools converting to Academies are derecognised in the year of academisation rather than when the decision has been made.
-A further primary school converted to Academy status in July 2024, with the assets being de-recognised from the Council's Balance Sheet in 2024-2025.
+A further two primary schools converted to Academy status in July and August 2024, with the assets being de-recognised from the Council's Balance Sheet in 2024-2025.